-An action plan for your Professional Unit is essential.
-Your plan will identify your unit’s Focus Areas for the next two-year period, as well as the activities you plan to carry out within each area.
-It will be used together with your Project Funding Request by the Professional Committee to assess funding needs.
+Having an Action Plan for your Professional Unit's proposed work is essential.
+The plan identifies your unit’s Focus Areas for the next two-year period, and the activities the Unit plans to carry out within each area.

 - Identify 1 to 4 Focus Areas for your unit’s work over the next two years

-- Describe how at least one of these Focus Areas directly aligns with IFLA’s Strategic Directions and Key Initiatives
+- Describe how at these Focus Areas directly align with IFLA’s Strategic Directions and Key Initiatives

-- Plan specific activities/projects within each Focus Area for the coming year of work
+- Identify activities/projects within each Focus Area for the coming year of work

 - Propose opportunities for collaboration with other units on your planned activities